Effort to extend jobless benefits stalls in Senate

 Democrats control the Senate, 55-45.

-Reid brushed off the criticism and said the Senate needs to step up and help the jobless.
+Reid brushed off the criticism and said the Senate needed to step up and help the jobless.

 “We need to remember the urgency of this matter,” Reid said.
 “There are lot of people who are desperate.”

-Reporting by Thomas Ferraro and Richard Cowan; Editing by Dan Grebler and Meredith Mazzilli
+Reporting by Thomas Ferraro and Richard Cowan; Additional reporting by Steve Holland; Editing by Dan Grebler, Meredith Mazzilli and Peter Cooney